Ordering Pluslife Tests to Australia: An Overview

 - There is no limit on the number of tests or orders a permit holder can make using their permit.
 You are allowed to use one import permit to order tests for multiple people, so long as the name and address on the order matches the name and address on the import permit.

-- If you have an order of tests already in transit and it is stopped at the border without a permit, your order will either be destroyed or returned to sender.
-In my case, my order was successfully returned to Altruan and refunded - however, this can only happen if your order actually makes it back to the sender, which is not guaranteed.
+- If you have an order of tests already in transit and it is stopped at the border without a permit, your order may be destroyed or returned to sender.
+As of July 2025, I know one person who was given the option to provide the government extra information about who was to be using the tests, and after this was able to receive their order.
+In my case, I was not given this option.
+My order was returned to Altruan and refunded.

 Where to now?